-First Offense: The mobile device or personal electronic device is confiscated and kept in the Student Services Office, the offense is noted in the student’s discipline record, and the student may pickup the mobile device or electronic device after school.
+First Offense: The mobile device or personal electronic device is confiscated and kept in the Student Services Office, the offense is noted in the student’s discipline record, and the student may pick up the mobile device or electronic device after school.

-Third Offense: The mobile device or personal electronic device is confiscated and kept in the Student Services Office, the offense is noted in the student’s discipline record and the student is assigned a Saturday School Detention.
+Subsequent Offenses: The mobile device or personal electronic device is confiscated and kept in the Student Services Office, the offense is noted in the student’s discipline record and the student is assigned a Saturday School Detention.
 The parent/guardian may pick up the mobile device or personal electronic device after the detention has been served.

 SPHS DRESS CODE

 The South Pasadena High School Dress Code is designed to ensure a focused learning environment on campus that fosters physical cleanliness and mutual respect amongst students and staff.
 Self-expression in dress is encouraged on campus but must be limited where it may intrude upon the rights of others to a comfortable school setting.
 The Code is also designed to present a consistent image of South Pasadena High School as a place of learning and to prepare students for appropriateness in the workplace.

 What must be covered:

 Range of skin from the armpit to The Bottom Line (see definition)